header pic header text

 Isn't it remarkable how little attention we pay to the 24,000 deaths every week due to heart disease and cancer in the United States?

-Yet Life goes on, and each day brings us new opportunities to discover the inner peace and understanding that is our birthright.
+Fortunately, Life goes on, and each day brings us new opportunities to discover the inner peace, love and understanding which are our Divine Birthright.

-Every living thing will die, and we are all given a measure of free-will to choose how to live the days that we are blessed with.
-So, how will you live your days?
+Every living thing will die, yet we are all given a measure of free-will to choose how to live the days that we are blessed with.
+So, how will you live your remaining days?
+Will you live your remaining days with hatred, anger and violence, or will you choose a path of Love, Harmony and Beauty?
 There is no higher calling than to honor and glorify our Creator by living an unselfish life filled with love, compassion and joy.

-There is a silver lining to this dark cloud, the terrorist attacks and the ensuing "war on terrorism" have given us cause and opportunity to re-examine our own personal life priorities.
+Nonetheless, there is a silver lining to this dark cloud.
+The terrorist attacks and the ensuing "war on terrorism" have given us cause and opportunity to re-examine our own personal life priorities.
 What is really important?
 Money?
 A big house?
 A fancy car?
-There is nothing of real importance other than living an active, unselfish life filled with love, compassion and joy.
+Violence?
+Anger?
+Hatred?
+There is nothing of real importance other than living an active, unselfish life filled with loving-kindness, compassion and joy.
+There is no enduring happiness for anyone who is not engaged in being a willing instrument of the ever-loving Divine Presence, bringing gifts such as love, compassion and joy into this world in every moment of every day.

-How will we honor those who have died?
-With more killing and more violence?
-That is foolish.
-We can only honor those who have gone before us by living life in a sacred manner which honors the spark of the Divine Presence which is Life itself.
+We can only honor those who have gone before us by living and honoring life in a sacred manner which acknowledges the spark of Divine Presence in every human being.

 Beyond names, beyond forms, there is a Reason.
-And that Beloved Reason urges us onward, enticing us in one moment, defeating us in another moment, that we may each finally discover the Fullness of Life that arises when we live every moment with love, compassion and joy.
+And that Beloved Reason urges us onward, enticing us in one moment, defeating us in another moment, that we may each finally discover the Fullness of Life which arises when we live every moment with loving-kindness, compassion and joyful tolerance for all.

 ...there is a field.